 In 1999, West Nile Virus was detected for the first time in the United States in New York City.
 This led to the startup of a multi-agency network for West Nile Virus surveillance and prevention in Pennsylvania.
-Luzerne County, through the County’s Environmental Special Projects Department, has participated in the state-funded West Nile Virus (WNV) Program since 2000 when Pennsylvania started its program.
+Luzerne County, through it’s Environmental Special Projects Department, had participated in the state-funded West Nile Virus (WNV) Program (now known as the Mosquito-borne Disease Control Program) since 2000 when Pennsylvania started its program.

-Recently, the Luzerne Conservation District began administering the West Nile Virus Control Program in Luzerne County.
-The West Nile Virus Control Program is designed to reduce the risk of West Nile Virus.
+In 2010, the Luzerne Conservation District began administering the Mosquito-borne Disease Control (MDC) Program in Luzerne County.
+Staff members in the district’s MDC Program conduct efforts to reduce the risk of mosquito-borne diseases.
 An integrated mosquito management (IMM) program is the most effective way to prevent and control mosquito-borne disease.
 Such a program includes the following: surveillance, the reduction of mosquito breeding sites, community outreach and public education, and the ability to use chemical and biological methods to control both mosquito larvae and adult mosquitoes.
 Control measures, including the use of chemical adulticides are based on surveillance data and the risk of human disease.

-The WNV control program runs from early April to late October, which coincides with the active mosquito season.
+The MDC Program runs from early April to late October, which coincides with the active mosquito season.
 WNV is typically transmitted by the bite of an infected mosquito; see WNV Transmission Cycle illustration below in Figure 2.